k21971/EvilHack/doc/evilhack-changelog.md

 - Adjust pricing of crafted traps
 - Fix: show correct recipe component identifier for crafted traps in object lookup (pokedex)
+- Recipe change for crafting a polymorph trap